Other health problems

 Diagnosis of gastritis in cats

 If you notice any of the already mentioned symptoms in your cat, you should go to the veterinarian immediately.
-In a clinic, a professional can analyze the symptoms in detail and propose necessary clinical tests to verify the health status of your cat and most importantly rule out the presence of foreign bodies in its digestive tract.
-If you are suspicious it is in fact chronic gastritis, your veterinarian may also request to perform a biopsy of the gastric mucosa.
+In a clinic, a professional can analyze the symptoms in detail and propose necessary clinical tests to verify the health status of your cat and, most importantly, rule out the presence of foreign bodies in its digestive tract.
+If chronic gastritis is suspected, your veterinarian may also request a biopsy of the gastric mucosa.

 Treatment of gastritis in cats